yuyatinnefeld/k8s-fastapi-gcp/README.md

-# Kubernetes Simple Fastapi Project
+# Kubernetes Simple FastAPI Project

 ## How to Run 🐳